-11 Additional serum and/or plasma will be stored for participants who enroll in the Injectable Contraception Sub-Study.
+Additional plasma or DBS will be stored for participants who enroll in the Injectable Contraception Sub-Study.
 Processing and storage procedures will be described in detail in the SSP.
 Assessments will be performed retrospectively; results will not be returned to study sites or participants.